Connect with others who understand.

 Treat Any Underlying Conditions

 If your neurology team finds an underlying condition, such as POTS or epilepsy, it’s important to treat these effectively.
-A number of therapeutic options are available, and your doctor will help you find one that is right for you.
-These treatments should control or eliminate the fainting and blacking out you experience.
+Several therapeutic options are available, and your doctor will help you find one that is right for you.
+These treatments should control or eliminate the fainting and blacking out.

 Stand Up Slowly